Dress code

 Hotel bookings of doctoral graduates

-Doctoral graduates book their own hotel rooms and cover their own accommodation costs.
+Doctoral graduates make their own travel and accommodation arrangements and cover the related costs.

 Search online for other accommodation options in Lappeenranta.